-DTC provides free, confidential and independent counselling services across Australia that can be accessed for personal or work related issues.
+The EAP provides free, confidential and independent counselling services across Australia that can be accessed for personal or work related issues.
 Employees and their immediate family and/or household members may access up to three free counselling sessions each in a 12 month period.
-If DTC recommends additional EAP counselling, it will seek agreement from the relevant Ministerial and Parliamentary Services Advice and Support Director.
-When seeking the Advice and Support Director’s agreement, DTC has regard to the privacy of the employee.
+If the EAP provider recommends additional EAP counselling, it will seek agreement from the relevant Ministerial and Parliamentary Services Advice and Support Director.
+When seeking the Advice and Support Director’s agreement, the EAP provider has regard to the privacy of the employee.

 Who can access the EAP?